edakturk14/fuel-dapp-template/blog.md

 The Ethereum roadmap has been shifted to be modular, becoming [rollup-centric](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698) and with sharding.
 [Rollups](https://ethereum.org/en/layer-2/#what-is-layer-2) are one of the best examples.
 A rollup will do the Execution and then leave the Consensus, data availability, and settlement for Layer 1.
 That's how a Rollup can scale exponentially compared to L1.
 In the end, this is reflected by users as low-cost and faster transactions.
 Ethereum sharding is another modular approach that's been researched and worked on.
 Sharding is a method to distribute data across multiple databases.
 You can read more about Ethereum sharding over [here](https://ethereum.org/en/upgrades/sharding/).

 [Celestia](https://celestia.org/) is the first blockchain pioneering the modular blockchain architecture.
 It's a minimal-layer 1 that provides data availability and Consensus.
 Celestia orders data and makes it available but does not execute the transactions.
 Instead, the Execution is outsourced to specialized execution layers like rollups.
 Celestia aims to solve the Data availability problem that blockchains face.
+The data availability problem arises when a node in the network is unable to access the data on the blockchain.
 I'll not be going deep into Celestia or the data availability problem.
 However, there are great resources from some giga-brains, which you can find below.

 Another core layer is the execution layer; that's where Fuel comes in.
 It's the more exciting part for me as an app developer since I can get hands-on and build apps.
 We'll be talking about Fuel in the next section and start building.